molnarg/node-http2/README.md

 When using the example server or client, it's very easy to turn logging on: set the `HTTP2_LOG` environment variable to `fatal`, `error`, `warn`, `info`, `debug` or `trace` (the logging level).
 To log every single incoming and outgoing data chunk, use `HTTP2_LOG_DATA=1` besides `HTTP2_LOG=trace`.
-Log output goes to stdout, and is in JSON format.
+Log output goes to the standard error output, and is in JSON format.
 It can be pretty printed using the bunyan command line tool.

 Running the example server and client with `info` level logging output: